mattruzicka/evolvable/README.md

 population.mutation_probability = 0.6
 ```

-For this application, a large `mutation_probability` can shortens the time it takes to evolve matches to short strings, but lengthens it longer ones.
+For this example, a large `mutation_probability` tends to decrease the time it takes to evolve matches with short strings and the opposite for long strings.
 This is demonstrated in the example output above by how many generations it took to go from "Hello World!" to "Hello Evolvable World".

-Luckily, it's easy to dynamically change configurations such as the `mutation_probability`  by hooking into the following methods.  the following  defining the following class method hooks whcih accept `population` as an argument.
+Luckily, we can dynamically change the `mutation_probability` by hooking into one of the population hooks detailed below.
+In this way, the Hello World demo could be optimized by experimenting with population parameters such as `size`, `goal`, `selection_size`, `mutation_rate`, and `mutation_probability`.
+Doing so is currently beyond the scope of this tutorial, but [pull requests are welcome](Contributing).

 ### Evolvable Population Hooks